 Recommended Flies:Nymphs:Rubber Legs 4-8, Micro May Brown/Black, Spring Time Caddis Black, Amber Wing Prince Nymph, Pheasant Tail 14-20, Two Bit Hooker Tan, Psycho May Brown/Black, Birds Nest Brown/Black, Tobinator Nymph Brown/Black, Dark Lord 14-18, A.P.
 Nymph 16-18, Hogans S&M, Brown 16-18, Sucker Spawn Oregon Cheese.
 Dries: Missing Link Caddis 16-18, Comparadun PMD 16-18, Spent PMD 16-18

 Middle Fork American River

 Guide Derek Hendrickson: The Middle Fork continues to fish well.
 Large hopper patterns have been working as well as dark colored streamers especially when the flows come up.
+Derek had AFFC clients out on Sunday and they had a blast.
+This is a wonderful drift with no people around!
 The month of September floatable water will be released Thursday through Sundays(the last day being September 28th).

 Recommended Flies: Nymphs: Mercers Micro May Yellow and Black 16-18's....Two Bit Hooker 16's....Pats Rubber Legs 10....Lighting Bugs 16-18's....Mighty May 16-18's...Mercer's Pyshco Prince 16's Dries: PMD's -18-20's....BWO's 18-20's.....Parachute Adams 18-20'sStreamers: Slumpbusters, Olive Hale Bop Leech, Scuplzilla, Haddons Crawdad.